-The mission of Student Support Services (SSS) at the University of Maryland, Baltimore County (UMBC), is to provide necessary accommodations to assure all campus programs and services are accessible to enrolled students with disabilities.
-Interpreting, transliteration, transcription, note taking and assistive technology are all services that could be provided to accommodate deaf and hard of hearing students.
+The mission of Student Disability Services (SDS) at the University of Maryland, Baltimore County (UMBC), is to provide necessary accommodations to assure all campus programs and services are accessible to enrolled UMBC students with disabilities.
+Interpreting, transliteration, transcription, note taking and assistive listening devices are all services that could be provided to accommodate deaf and hard of hearing students.

 Sign Language Interpreting– A sign language interpreter is a trained qualified professional who facilitates communication between hearing and deaf individuals who use American Sign Language.